 Medical Device Companies

 C.R.
 Bard is a medical device manufacturer based in New Jersey which was acquired by another medical products company, Becton Dickinson (BD) in 2017.
 Under the BD name, Bard manufactures medical products and equipment for a variety of medical, hospital and surgical settings.
-Bard was the original manufacturer of the Foley catheter, and still provides a number of urology, vascular and oncology products but has come under fire for some of its vaginal mesh devices and IVC filters.
+Bard was the original manufacturer of the Foley urinary catheter, and still provides a number of urology, vascular and oncology products but has faced multiple device injury lawsuits for its vaginal mesh devices and IVC filters.

 Stryker Orthopaedics is the largest orthopedics device manufacturer in the world.
 Stryker manufactures products for joint replacement, spinal surgery, craniomaxillofacial medicine, sports medicine, and trauma and also offers products medical-surgical, neurotechnology and other areas.
 The company is well-known for its advancements in implants for the shoulders, hips, and knees, some of which have resulted in serious injury and thousands of lawsuits including hip replacement devices ABG II and Rejuvenate.

 Zimmer Biomet is a global medical device company based in Indiana, founded in 1927 as Zimmer Holdings, which became Zimmer Biomet Holdings in 2015 with the acquisition of competitor, Biomet.
-The company sells orthopedics devices and solutions in over 100 countries and remains focused on alleviating pain through development of products used for musculoskeletal health conditions.
-Both Zimmer and Biomet have faced thousands of lawsuits for injuries caused by their popular knee and hip replacement devices.
+The company sells orthopedics devices, joint replacement products, dental prosthetics and surgical solutions in over 100 countries.
+Both Zimmer and Biomet have faced thousands of lawsuits for injuries caused by their popular knee and hip replacement devices, some of which have been settled.

-Coloplast is a Denmark-based supplier of medical care products including ostomy care, continence care, wound and skin care, and products for interventional urology including implantable mesh and slings.
-Coloplast’s U.S. headquarters are in Minneapolis, Minnesota.
+Coloplast is a Denmark-based supplier of medical care products with U.S. headquarters in Minneapolis, Minnesota.
+Coloplast’s product lines include ostomy care, continence care, wound and skin care, and products for interventional urology including implantable vaginal mesh and bladder slings.
 Coloplast has faced thousands of lawsuits for harm caused by its transvaginal mesh and bladder sling medical devices.

-Cook Medical is the largest private, global medical device manufacturer, whose product lines include devices for cardiology, gastroenterology, gynecology, and other areas.
-One of the largest divisions of Cook Medical manufactures transvaginal mesh products which have resulted in serious injury for many women who received them for uterine and bladder repair.
+Cook Medical is the largest privately-owned, global medical device manufacturer in the world.
+Cook product lines include devices for cardiology, gastroenterology, gynecology, and other areas.
+Cook Medical manufactures transvaginal mesh products for surgical uterine and bladder repair which have caused serious injury for many women and resulted in thousands of device injury lawsuits.

-Boston Scientific is a medical device company which manufactures diagnostic and interventional treatment devices in a variety of therapeutic areas.
-The company is focused on less-invasive technologies for endoscopy, interventional cardiology and rhythm management, neuromodulation, peripheral therapies, urology, and pelvic health.
-Boston Scientific has faced a number of device injury lawsuits for their medical devices including thousands of transvaginal mesh lawsuits.
+Boston Scientific is a medical device company based in Massachusetts, with operations and products in 120 countries.
+It manufactures diagnostic and interventional treatment devices in a variety of therapeutic areas and is focused on less-invasive technologies for endoscopy, interventional cardiology and rhythm management, neuromodulation, peripheral therapies, urology, and pelvic health.
+Boston Scientific has faced a number of device injury lawsuits for their medical devices including thousands of transvaginal mesh lawsuits and numerous IVC filter lawsuits.